 - Should you decide to decline any part of your award, we ask that you send an email to your financial aid counselor from your Cambridge College email address (@go.cambridgecollege.edu) indicating the type of aid and amount you would like cancelled.

 If you will be receiving any forms of assistance not listed on your offer (such as a scholarship from an outside organization), you need to notify us of this additional resource.

 A reduction to your course load may result in a reduction or cancellation of your aid.

 Any student may be selected for verification by the federal government or the Financial Aid Office.
-The verification process allows financial aid counselors to review the information reported on the FAFSA, checking for accuracy against documents provided by you.
-The U.S. Department of Education has instituted some changes to the verification process for the 2013-2014 award year.
-Learn more about the changes here.
+The verification process allows financial aid counselors to review the information reported on the FAFSA, checking for accuracy against documents you provided.